junxit/us-congress-code/title-16/chapter-1/sec-459s.md

 ## Notes

+1 See Change of Name note below.

 ### Codification

 Proviso directing the Secretary of the Interior to file with the National Archives within six months after June 6, 1942, a map of each recreational demonstration project enumerated in the section has been omitted as executed.

+### Change of Name

+White Sands National Monument abolished, and White Sands National Park established, by Pub.
+L. 116–92, div.
+B, title XXVIII, § 2851, Dec.
+20, 2019, 133 Stat.
+1895, which is classified to section 410dddd of this title and which provides that any reference to White Sands National Monument shall be considered to be a reference to

+### Change of Name

+White Sands National Monument abolished, and White Sands National Park established, by Pub.
+L. 116–92, div.
+B, title XXVIII, § 2851, Dec.
+20, 2019, 133 Stat.
+1895, which is classified to section 410dddd of this title and which provides that any reference to the White Sands National Monument shall be considered to be a reference to the White Sands National Park.White Sands National Park.

 ### Hopewell Village Boundary Revision